 There is no doubt that Princess Merida and her mother both had lessons to learn.
 And while I appreciated the relational struggle between mother and daughter, it seemed more appropriate for the tween crowd rather than the typical Pixar audience which tends to be of the elementary set, if not younger.

 I can definitely see how this movie could prompt some really thought provoking conversations between moms and daughters, but for the young ones I don’t think it would even make sense.

 We love that Merida is different from the other Disney princesses, but there were so many unnecessary distractions, it was hard to focus on that one positive note.

 I am glad there was a two-parent home featured in this movie.
 However, I was greatly disturbed at the depiction of Merida’s bumbling, goofball father whose only purpose seemed to be comic relief or brute force – a male stereotype that has been increasingly present in mainstream media in the past couple of decades.

-For more opinions of Brave from both sides, please check out the following links:
+For more opinions of the Brave Disney movie from both sides, please check out the following links:

 Rage Against the Minivan – BRAVE: A Parent’s Guide to Disney/Pixar’s new Movie

 Musings from Me – A Lady Does-ny Stuff Her Gob! #Brave

 FREE Printable Activity sheets for the Brave Disney movie fans